 What Is The Difference Between On-Page and Off-Page SEO?

-The difference between on-page and off-page SEO is that each one focuses on different types of website optimization.
-On-page SEO refers to optimizing the parts of your website you control while off-page SEO focuses on the ranking factors that occur outside of your website like brand mentions and backlinks.
+The main difference between on-page and off-page SEO is that on-page SEO refers to optimizing the HTML parts of your website you control while off-page SEO focuses on the ranking factors that occur outside of your website like brand mentions and backlinks.

-That is the basic idea behind on-page vs off-page SEO, but the full comparison goes much more in depth.
+That is the basic idea behind on-page vs off-page SEO for website optimization, but the full comparison goes much more in depth.

 Next, you’ll see a table that compares the top differences between on-page SEO and off-page SEO.
 After the table, I’ll explain each factor individually.

 (If you need a quick overview of what is search engine optimization in general, I have a separate guide on that topic.)